!

 • More About Peregrine Falcons

-Peregrine Falcons are the world’s fastest animal, diving at speeds of over 200 miles per hour!
+Peregrine Falcons are the world’s fastest animal, capable of diving at speeds of over 200 miles per hour!
 These fierce birds of prey grow quickly, too.
 Peregrine Falcons nest on cliffs or ledges of tall buildings where they lay a group of up to four called a “clutch”, in a bowl-shaped depression in gravel.

 For more news about all of Pittsburgh’s Peregrine Falcons, visit Outside My Window, Kate St. John’s Bird Blog.
 Thank you, Kate, for your continued support of our Peregrine FalconCam.